As a mom, I've been slowly learning what "healthy snacks for toddlers" actually looks like.

 These snacks are filling and nutrient-dense, and I usually rotate them depending on what we have at home.

 These are great because they don't get ruined easily and can sit in the diaper bag for days without worrying about freshness.
+This has saved me many times during unexpected delays or tantrums.

 What I've learned about toddler snacking